Gillian Taylforth: Other work and roles

-After leaving EastEnders in 1998, Taylforth was cast as Jackie Pascoe-Webb in ITV's television drama, Footballers' Wives.
+After leaving EastEnders in 1998, Taylforth was cast as Jackie Pascoe in ITV's television drama, Footballers' Wives.
 In a Channel 4 poll for the 100 Greatest Sexy Moments, a time where she ends up having sex on top of a snooker table with Cristian Solimeno was placed at number 49.
-She played the role for all five series, which made her the only cast member to appear in every series without taking a break.
-(Zöe Lucker also appeared in all five series, but left midway through the 4th series before returning towards the end of the final one.)
+She played the role for all five series, which made her the only cast member to appear in every series.
 She also appeared on Lily Savage's Blankety Blank in 2001.

 In 2006, she played the role of Mandy Searle in the comedy/drama Jane Hall and she also has appeared as a recurring panellist on ITV's topical chat-show Loose Women (2000, 2006 and 2008).
 She had a regular part in ITV's police drama The Bill playing Sergeant Nikki Wright, and made her first screen appearance on 8 November 2006.
 Taylforth left the role in 2008.
 In 2010, Taylforth took over in the theatre tour of Mum's The Word from Bernie Nolan after she left when her cancer was diagnosed for a second time.
 The tour also starred Coronation Street actresses Tracy Shaw and Sally Ann Matthews and was directed by Taylforth's EastEnders colleague Andrew Lynford.
 She also made several pantomime appearances around this time.

 In January 2013, she became a housemate on the eleventh series of Celebrity Big Brother.
 She was the fourth person to be evicted from the house after fifteen days.

-In February 2013, it was announced that she had joined the cast of British soap opera, Hollyoaks, as matriarch of the Roscoe family, Sandy Roscoe.
+In February 2013, it was announced that she had joined the cast of British soap opera Hollyoaks as matriarch of the Roscoe family, Sandy Roscoe.
 After just over a year in the role, Taylforth announced her decision to leave the role of Sandy to spend more time with her family.
 She departed on-screen on 22 August 2014.
 Taylforth briefly reprised the role of Sandy in December 2014, but she departed again shortly afterwards.